+Visitation information is included with the Inmates in all Santa Barbara County Jail facilities.
 Visitation information is included with the Inmate Orientation material provided in both English and Spanish languages at dress-in.
 The visiting hours and rules for visitation are posted in the lobby of the Main Jail.
 Inmates shall be allowed two personal visits, totaling a minimum of one (1) hour per week.
 Special visits and/or contact visits are not allowed without permission of the Jail Operations Division Commander or designee.
 Visits may be denied to inmates to further legitimate jail interests, such as: discipline, security, safety, and order.
 Identifying information for persons requesting to visit inmates housed in the Santa Barbara County Jail System shall be provided.
-This information includes, but is not limited to, names, DOB's, and addresses, and must be listed on a "Visitation List" for pre-approved visitors submitted by the inmate.
-Inmates are limited to two (2) visitors per scheduled visitation day.
+This information includes, but is not limited to, names, DOB's, and addresses, and must be listed on a "Visitation List" for pre-approved visitation day.
 Children will be counted toward the authorized total of two (2).